 It's always incredible to me how few people know Kay Francis.
 Even those who do know her seem to fail at recognizing and appreciating just how much she contributed to classic cinema as well as to today's fashion.
 There is no question that Kay was a style star and consistently so in every one of her movies.
-Thankfully, Turner Classic Movies is dedicating an entire day to her films and I, for one, will be watching them all.
+Thankfully, Turner Classic Movies dedicated an entire day to her films and I, for one, was watching them all.

 From 1932 to 1936, Kay was the top female film actress at Warner Brothers.
 To give you a little perspective, this was the same time a young actress named Bette Davis was on the rise and soon would become a cornerstone of the studio.
 Ginger Rogers was dancing cheek to cheek with Fred Astaire at RKO.
 Claudette Colbert took a bus trip with Clark Gable over at Columbia.
 And Marlene Dietrich was ever the seductress at Paramount.
 Yet Kay was more popular than any of them...so much so that she was the highest paid star in Hollywood and one of the highest paid people in America.

 Once you see her movies, it's actually easy to understand why.
 For one, she was luminous on film...with big bedroom eyes that swelled with emotion and a soft supple voice that communicated it.
 Her characters were elegant, smart, and vulnerable.
 And what style.
 She was widely publicized as the "American glamour girl" and inherited the reputation as Hollywood's clotheshorse from 1920s queen Gloria Swanson.
 Designers loved dressing her because she was quite the canvas.
-Kay was 5'9"--the tallest actress along with Ingrid Bergman and Alexis Smith.
+Kay was one of the tallest actresses at the time--reportedly between 5'7" and 5'9"--along with others like Ingrid Bergman and Alexis Smith.
 This height and her natural poise and polish made for a magnificent model on screen.